 Here's an official sort of bio:

-Jane Mount is an illustrator/designer/writer/thingmaker, and particularly makes many things for people who love books.
-She is the founder of Ideal Bookshelf, and the author and illustrator of Bibliophile: An Illustrated Miscellany (Chronicle Books, 2018), and the illustrator and co-author (with Jamise Harper) of Bibliophile: Diverse Spines (Chronicle Books, 2021) and My Ideal Bookshelf (Little, Brown, 2012).
-She lives in a log cabin on Maui with her husband, three weird cats, and a speckled dog.
+Jane Mount is an illustrator, designer, writer, and maker of things -- particularly things for people who love books.
+She is the creator of Ideal Bookshelf; the author and illustrator of Books Make Good Friends (Chronicle Books, 2023), and Bibliophile: An Illustrated Miscellany (Chronicle Books, 2018); and the illustrator and co-author (with Jamise Harper) of Bibliophile: Diverse Spines (Chronicle Books, 2021) and My Ideal Bookshelf (Little, Brown, 2012).
+She lives in a log cabin on Maui with her husband, three weird cats, and two dogs.

 Here are a few more things about me: